Order of Friars Minor Conventual: Rule of poverty

 As the Franciscan Order became increasingly centered in larger communities (“convents”) and engaged in pastoral work there, many friars started questioning the utility of the vow of poverty.
 The literal and unconditional observance of poverty came to appear impracticable by the great expansion of the order, its pursuit of learning, and the accumulated property of the large cloisters in the towns.
 Some friars favored a relaxation in the rigor of the rule, especially as regards the observance of poverty.
 In contrast, other friars wanted to maintain a literal interpretation of the rule.

 The "Friars of the Community" sought to take Francis's ideals to the far reaches of a universal Church.
 After the founder's death, they began the task of translating Francis's earthly existence into what they saw as a more socially relevant spiritual message for current and future generations.
 The Conventual Franciscans nestled their large group homes into small areas of land surrounded by poverty.
 They used their abilities to combat the hardships and injustices of the poverty-stricken areas where they settled.

 After the death of Francis in 1226, his successor Brother Elias encouraged more leniency in the rule of poverty.
 A long dispute followed in which the “Friars of the Community”, who had adopted certain mitigations, gradually came to be called Conventuals.
 Friars who zealously supported strict observance were called Zelanti, and later Observants.

 After the death of the Minister General, Bonaventure, in 1274, the Order grew even more divided.
 The Conventuals received papal dispensations, or permissions, to build their communities in the cities in order to preach the Gospel and serve the poor.
 The Observants followed absolute poverty and the eremitical and ascetical dimensions of Franciscanism.

 Establishment of two fraternities

 In 1517, Pope Leo X called a meeting of the entire Franciscan Order in Rome to end this dispute about the vow of poverty and reunite the two factions.
-The Observants agreed to a union, but demanded that the entire order observe the vow of poverty without any dispensation.
-The Conventuals said they would not agree to any union that would require them to give up their dispensations.
+The Observants demanded that the entire order observe the vow of poverty without any dispensation, while the Conventuals rejected any union that would require them to give up their dispensations.